Miracle (Cascada song): Reception

-Joey Rivaldo of About.com rated the song three and a half stars (out of five), praising the songs "Hard pounding beats, cool breakdowns and a strong vocal".
+Joey Rivaldo of About.com rated the song three and a half stars (out of five), praising the song's "Hard pounding beats, cool breakdowns and a strong vocal".
 He further commented that "All around this a solid tune that will keep strong at a steady pace on all levels.".
 Sharon Mawer of All Music Guide named "Miracle" as one of the best tracks on the album in her review of the song's parent album, Everytime We Touch.

 "Miracle" was well received on the charts, with most of the chart climbing occurring during 2006 to 2007.
 The song appeared on the Ö3 Austria Top 75 on the chart's issue date of 26 May 2004, charting at number fifty-eight.
 The second week on the chart saw the song climb thirty-four places to number twenty-four, its highest peak on the chart.
 It lasted nine more weeks after, leaving the chart at number seventy-five on the chart issue date of 25 July 2007.
 "Miracle" debuted high on the Swedish pop charts at number eleven.
 It fell next week to number eighteen and stayed there for another week before falling four places to twenty-two.
 In its next week, the song logged its highest peak at number ten in its fifth and eighth week on the chart.
 In Ireland, the song logged twenty consecutive weeks on the charts, peaking at number four in its seventh week and logging four non-consecutive weeks within the top ten positions.
 "Miracle" charted for a moderate amount of time in the United Kingdom and the Netherlands, logging between eleven and twelve weeks on the chart starting in mid-February 2007.
 It logged three non-consecutive weeks in its peak position of number six on the Dutch Top 40 and one week at its peak of number eight on the UK Singles Chart.
 The song lasted a total of six weeks within the top ten in the Netherlands.
 In France, the song charted most successfully, logging its first four weeks at number two.
 The song reached the summit of the SNEP chart in its fifth week.
 It continued its chart run for twenty-three more weeks, lasting within the top ten for four more weeks.
 It exited the chart on the week after the chart issue date of 29 September 2007, exiting at number ninety-seven.
 The song charted poorly in Switzerland, lasting one week on the chart at number eighty-five.